EliziumNet/Loopz/Elizium.Loopz/docs/Invoke-TraverseDirectory.md

 * 'LOOPZ.KRAYOLA-THEME': Krayola Theme generally in use
 * 'LOOPZ.HEADER-BLOCK.MESSAGE': message displayed as part of the header
-* 'LOOPZ.HEADER-BLOCK.CRUMB': Lead text displayed in header, default: '[+] '
+* 'LOOPZ.HEADER-BLOCK.CRUMB-SIGNAL': Signal Emoji displayed in header
 * 'LOOPZ.HEADER.PROPERTIES': An array of Key/Value pairs of items to be displayed
 * 'LOOPZ.HEADER-BLOCK.LINE': A string denoting the line to be displayed.
 (There are predefined lines available to use in $LoopzUI, or a custom one can be used instead)